CSS Properties

 This property makes an element into a link to the specified URL.

-The property link*
+The property prince-link

 can be used as an alias.